-Why is the HPV vaccine routinely offered to men who have sex with men (MSM) up to and including 45 years old?
+Why is the HPV vaccine routinely offered to GBMSM up to and including 45 years old?

-In November 2015, JCVI recommended that the HPV vaccine should also be offered to MSM up to and including 45 years of age who attend Genitourinary Medicine (GUM), and/or HIV services as MSM have received little or no indirect protection from the girls HPV programme and also are at higher risk of HPV-related cancers.
+In November 2015, JCVI recommended that the HPV vaccine should also be offered to GBMSM up to and including 45 years of age who attend Genitourinary Medicine (GUM), and/or HIV services as GBMSM have received little or no indirect protection from the girls' HPV programme and also are at higher risk of HPV-related cancers.

-Since October 2016, all MSM up to and including 45 years who attend sexual health and HIV services are offered the HPV vaccine in Northern Ireland.
+Since October 2016, all GBMSM up to and including 45 years who attend sexual health and HIV services are offered the HPV vaccine in Northern Ireland.